eljalalpour/SDN101/README.rst

 =======
 Introduction
 ------------
-With the advent of SDN, the advancing of the costomizable networks has been accelarated.
+With the advent of SDN, the advancing of the customizable networks has been accelerated.
-Its focus is mainly on the controlability of the programs.
+Its focus is mainly on the control-ability of the programs.
-SDN guarantees to significantly ease the network management and it aslo brings this apportunity of applying new ideas into current networks immediately.
+SDN guarantees to significantly ease the network management and it also brings this opportunity of applying new ideas into current networks immediately.

 Project
 -------